The Square Antitegmatic Hecatontetracontatetrachoron

 These cells lie at a 90° angle to the 4D viewpoint, and so appear to be flat.
 In 4D, of course, they are full-bodied square trapezohedra.
 For the sake of clarity, we have omitted the cells we saw earlier.

-Past this point, the layers we have seen so far repeat in reverse order in the southern hemisphere of the polytope.
+Past this point, the layers we have seen so far repeat in reverse order in

 The remaining gaps in the equator do not correspond to any cells; they are where the 4th layer cells of the northern hemisphere touch the corresponding 4th layer cells in the southern hemiphere.